Skip to content

 Built-in Views#

-FullTranscript() Every EV_TEXT / EV_HANDOFF envelope, in order, no filtering beyond audience.
-Used by consulting.
+FullTranscript() Every visible envelope, in order, no filtering beyond audience.
+Non-self envelopes become bare ModelRequests. consulting (2-party)

-WindowedSummary(recent_n=N) The last N text envelopes.
+WindowedSummary(recent_n=N) The last N visible envelopes.
 If the WAL is longer, prepends a CompactionSummary placeholder with a count of the elided turns.
-Used by conversation, discussion, workflow.
+Non-self envelopes become bare ModelRequests. conversation (2-party)

 1